 The Ripe for Change pilot ran in 2017-18 and funded $100,000 of local projects in the Casey/Cardinia and Mornington Peninsula regions, teaming up with local community foundations and food systems experts to identify key players and project opportunities.
 This place-based approach helped to promote collaboration, build community awareness and support food security at a regional level.

 Ripe for Change is currently working in partnership with Sustainable Table and the philanthropic community to look at how we can continue our support to build a food system that’s fair, healthy, humane and good for the environment.

-This short video highlights some of the positive outcomes that were made possible from the Ripe for Change pilot, and our objectives for the next round.
+This short video highlights some of the positive outcomes that were made possible from the Ripe for Change pilot.